 How to Make a Tortillon (Blending Stick)

 I use Prismacolor Pencils a lot.
 The colors are vibrant, and they are beautifully transparent when I use a tortillon to blend them, allowing the colors below them to show through.
-After going through quite a few tortillons over the years, I decided to make my own.
+After going through quite a few store-bought tortillons over the years, I decided to make my own.
 Here is my process.

 How to make a tortillon